food-database/Calculation-tool-for-estimating-intake-of-pesticide-residues-in-food/README.md

 The calculation tool and the set of attached files have been updated to the new version.

+July 20, 2023

+The calculation tool and the set of attached files have been updated to the new version.

 The related files are zipped and divided into 5 parts.

 The old version files has been deleted.